School of Radiologic Technology Overview

 We hope that you will find the information that you are searching for on this site.
 We have included information about the field of Radiologic Technology as well as general information about our program.
 Should you require further information please feel free to contact us.

 Applications will be accepted from September 1st through December 15th each year and must be accompanied by a $50.00 non-refundable application fee.
-Please note the new prerequisite college coursework.
-All program applicants will be required to take ATI's Health Occupations Basic Entrance Test (HOBET V).
+Please note prerequisite college coursework.
+All program applicants will be required to take Test of Essential Academic Skills (TEAS V for Allied Health).
 Please use the ENTRANCE TESTING LINK for testing dates, registration procedures and required fees.
 Additional information can be obtained by contacting the school at (609)599-5234.

 Thanks for visiting our site and best of luck in your pursuit of a rewarding career in the Radiologic Sciences.